biomejs/biome/GOVERNANCE.md

 - receive at least a positive vote from a [lead](#lead);
 - more than 70% of positive votes across the members of the Core contributors team;

+Voting requirements may change in the future based on the amount of people involved in the vote.

 A core contributor can be self-nominated.
 They will have to message a [lead maintainer](#lead) privately and present a case.
 Then, the lead can:
-- reject the nomination in place, provide reasons why and possibly some suggestions for the future;
+- reject the nomination in place, provide reasons why and possibly some suggestions for the future; the lead
 - initiate a voting session among the core contributors;

-Upon termination of a nomination, the thread will be deleted, and a [lead](#lead) will reach out to the nominee and ask them if they want to accept the title.
+When the verdict is reached, the thread will be deleted, and a [lead](#lead) will reach out to the nominee.

+If vote is successful, the core member will ask the nominee if they want to accept the title.

 In the event of a rejection, the nominated person will be privately given the requirements they have yet to meet.
 Details of the discussion - for example, those who objected to the nomination - will not be disclosed.